Worship Sundays @ 11:00am

 The family has settled into productive life here in Nova Scotia and Deborah, who had found employment, is now retired and grateful to be in Canada, enjoying her expanding family with new grandchildren.

-Building and Property Management: maintains the church building, equipment, parking lot and grounds; oversees repairs and inspections, and organizes work projects such as seasonal clean-up.
+Building and Property Management: maintains the church building, equipment, parking lot and grounds; oversees repairs and inspections; organizes work projects such as seasonal clean-up.

-Christian Life and Growth: develops and oversees the educational needs of the congregation including Nursery, Church School and KOGA; supports the Children and Youth Program Leader.
+Christian Life and Growth: determines the educational needs of the congregation and develops appropriate programs including Nursery, Sunday School and KOGA; supports the Children and Youth Program Leader.

-Church in Action: offers ways for the congregation to respond to local and global community needs; supports the ministry of various teams and initiatives including, but not limited to, Beacon House, Funeral Ministry, Affirm Team and Lay Pastoral Care.
+Church in Action: offers ways for the congregation to respond to local and global community needs; supports the ministry of various teams and initiatives including, but not limited to, Beacon House, Funeral Ministry and the Affirm Team.

 Finance: takes on a range of tasks related to the financial management of the congregation.
 Committee members draft the annual budget, prepare financial statements, oversee counting of the weekly offering, arrange for the annual financial review, and issue charitable tax receipts.